-Who is the Under Armour True Wireless Flash by JBL for?
+Who is the UA True Wireless FLASH by JBL for?

-As is expected with a JBL-Under Armour partnership, the True Wireless Flash are marketed toward athletes.
+- Athletes are the main audience for these workout earbuds.
 Both the charging case and earbuds are water-resistant with the latter boasting an IPX7 certification.
 These aren’t just for gym rats, though.
 Ambient Aware can be toggled on to hear external noise and remain safe during a workout.

-The Under Armour True Wireless Flash by JBL includes quite a few accessories.
+The UA True Wireless FLASH by JBL includes quite a few accessories.
 Under Armour provides a charging case, micro-USB cable, three pairs of ear tips, three pairs of wing tips, the IPX7 water-resistant earbuds, and a one-year MapMyRun premium membership.

 The aluminum charging case lacks any hint of a sharp edge and features a sliding mechanism to reveal the True Wireless Flash earbuds.
 While its large 1,500mAh capacity can’t be dispensed to other devices like the JLab Epic Air Elite’s case, it is water-resistant making it more durable than competitors.
 The attached cord can easily be attached to a backpack; even if it goes unused, it’s a nice touch.